 Plus you have an awesome business idea that could free you from the prison that is your day job.

 But before you plonk that resignation letter on your boss’ desk, ask yourself the following questions and be 100% honest with yourself.

+Emma Miller.
+She is a Sydney based writer with a degree in marketing.
+Interested in digital marketing, social media, start-ups and latest trends.
+She’s a contributor at Bizzmark blog .
 Building a brand for your startup can be very tiresome, especially if your company has been just founded and it doesn’t have regular customers, prospects and leads.